gplassard/managed-excludes/README.md

 ## Bazel project files

 The plugin also provides support for `*.bazelproject` [files](https://ij.bazel.build/docs/project-views.html) and will prompt you to track them in order to track excluded paths from the file
-(only explicit exclusions are supported, there is no support for the allow pattern)
+(only explicit exclusions are supported, there is no support for the allow pattern).
 ![bazelproject](./docs/bazelproject.png)
 Detected `WORKSPACE.bazel` or `WORKSPACE` files will also automatically exclude their output directories unless you specifically disable it.